chriskrofchak/SAT/README.md

 ## DPLL

 DPLL is as the pseudocode describes.
 The runtime is eye watering since DPLL is O(2^n) and there are a lot of O(n) passes through children and predicates while doing unit propagation and such.
-This has chronological back tracking which is standard with vanilla DPLL and I note that I have no heuristics for branching in this implementation, I loop through a `HashMap` which contains keys and an enum with `UND, TRUE, FALSE` where it's either a boolean valuation or undecided.
+This has chronological back tracking which is standard with vanilla DPLL and I note that I have no heuristics for branching in this implementation.
+I loop through a `HashMap` which contains keys and an enum with `UND, TRUE, FALSE` where it's either a boolean valuation or undecided.
 I pick the first undecided literal and branch on that.
-This is for determinism, so every time it's run it should be the same every time.
-Of course, this is not guaranteed given `HashMap` doesn't guarantee same ordering when iterating through elements at least as far as I know.
+This is for determinism, so every time it's run it should be the same.
+In retrospect I don't know why I chose that given you're not guaranteed that determinism when iterating through `HashMap` keys...

 ## CDCL